 - Pedestrian crossing lights were installed on the east side of the Bow River Bridge.

-- Pedestrian and cyclist infrastructure was improved to increase the comfort, safety and enjoyment of alternative modes of transportation.
+- Pedestrian and cyclist infrastructure was improved to increase the comfort, safety, and enjoyment of alternative modes of transportation.

-Attn: New Driver Training Course Rebate Program
+- New Driver Course Rebate Program